mh757/mh757/README.md

 - 👋 Hi, I’m Marcel Hudiani.

+- 🌱 I’m currently learning
+	- Numerical simulation for Stochastic Differential Equations (SDE).
+	- Statistical machine learning (enrolled in a class Fall 2024).

+- **sde** is a project on numerical simulation of SDE that I started.
+The codes are written in MATLAB.

+- **ml** is a folder with standalone codes I worked on for a statistical ML class.
+The codes are written in R.

 <!-- - 👀 I’m interested in ... -->
-- 🌱 I’m currently learning numerical methods for stochastic differential equations, statistical machine learning, and NN/DL/LSTM.
 <!-- - 💞️ I’m looking to collaborate on ... -->
 <!-- - 📫 How to reach me ... -->
 <!-- - 😄 Pronouns: ... -->